 Step one: Bringing your property to Lodge

-If you’d like one of our trusted property managers to look after your investment property, come on in and meet with our General Manager, Jason Waugh.
-Jason is an expert on property management systems and portfolio management.
+If you’d like one of our trusted property managers to look after your investment property, come on in and meet with our Business Development Manager, Nic Elliotyson.
+Nic is an expert on property management systems and portfolio management.

 Step two: Finding tenants